AC Oulu: Veikkausliiga; 2021–present

-2024

 For the 2024 season, the club acquired Tuomas Silvennoinen the new head coach.
 Due to his lack of the required UEFA Pro coaching license, he was officially named the associate head coach in the coaching staff with Rauno Ojanen and Mikko Viitsalo.
 The budget for the new season was increased also.
 In April, it was announced that Hanna Väänänen would step aside from the club's CEO position and later Jani Kotikangas took the charge as the new CEO.
 The team started the season poorly, and eventually the whole coaching staff was fired on 13 June 2024, after 11 league matches, with a record of one win, five draws and five losses.
 The reserve team coaches Mikko Isokangas and Rafinha were named the caretaker coaches of the first team, leading the team to advance in the Finnish Cup with a win against KäPa, and drawing with VPS in the league.
 On 20 June 2024, a former Volos head coach Kostas Bratsos was named the manager of AC Oulu.
 The team reached the quarter-finals of the 2024 Suomen Cup, but was knocked out by SJK 2–0 in the early July in the OmaSP Stadion in Seinäjoki.
 On 2 September, after Bratsos had received his third consecutive red card of the season in his 10th league match, he and his whole coaching staff were fired, and the reserve team coaches Isokangas and Rafinha were appointed the interim managers again for the rest of the season.
 At the time of their departure, the club was sitting in the 9th place of the Veikkausliiga table, just above the relegation play-offs line.
 Eventually, they finished their disappointing and messed-up season in the 9th place of the table.
 After the season, Isokangas was officially named the new manager.
 Later the team's number one striker Ashley Coffey announced he would depart from Oulu.
 During two seasons he spent with the club, he scored 36 goals in 65 official appearances.

 In the beginning of 2025, it was announced that the club had acquired local basketball team Oulun NMKY and volleyball team Oulun Kisko, with the aim to establish AC Oulu as a new multi-sport club.

+After the 2025 Veikkausliiga season, long-served sporting director Markus Heikkinen was let go and club legend Mika Nurmela made his return to AC Oulu as new sporting director and coach.
+They finished in the second place in 2026 Finnish League Cup.
+In July 2026, the club's own prodigy Julius Körkkö was sold to Danish AC Horsens for a €600,000 transfer fee.